 Xinhui Li

-I used to be an engineer dreaming to connect brains and computers, now I am growing as a scientist attempting to solve fundamental questions in neuroscience and computer science.
-My current research interests include multimodal neuroimaging and unsupervised representation learning.
-To better understand different aspects of brains, I am developing a multidataset subspace analysis framework including both linear and nonlinear latent variable models to identify linked sources from multimodal neuroimaging datasets.
-Apart from my job, I am curious about biological and artificial intelligent algorithms and systems.
-I believe that understanding the principles of neural computation will help us to develop more flexible artificial intelligence algorithms and build more energy-efficient machines.
+I used to be an engineer dreaming of connecting the brain and the computer, and now I am growing as a scientist attempting to solve fundamental problems in neuroscience and computer science.
+My current research interests include representation learning, multimodal neuroimaging analysis, and AI for health and science.
+To gain a comprehensive understanding of the brain, I am developing a deep multidataset subspace analysis framework that includes linear and nonlinear latent variable models (ICA/IVA/ISA) to learn linked and identifiable representations from multimodal neuroimaging datasets.
+Lately, I have become interested in language model interpretability and safety.
+I believe safe AI is a prerequisite of beneficial AI.
+More generally, I am fascinated by both biological and artificial intelligence.
+I think understanding the principles of neural computation will likely help us develop more flexible algorithms and build more energy-efficient machines.
+Please feel free to reach out if you want to discuss research questions or collaboration opportunities.

 news